Halo Legends features seven different stories set in the Halo universe, each made by a different studio.

 What can I say about Bones?
 Amazing animation, amazing story, amazing everything.

 The second saddest of the bunch.
 Very interesting and gripping and finally they were able to depict Halsey correctly.

 So that's my overall review.
 Again I'm writing this in the point of view of a long time Halo fan since she was 7 years old so if you don't know Halo I don't know what your POV on this will be.

 This is difficult to review since these are separate stories, made by different studios, BEFORE YOU WATCH THIS: if you don't like the Halo series please avoid this in any way, if you have only played the games you might find it a little confussing, if you're a fan of the extended universe and like anime (which is kinda obvious if you are here) deffinitely watch it.

-The story touches on very good aspects that the expanded universe has touched a lot, the rivalry between ODST and Spartans, the pressures of being a soldier, and other stuff i wont mention because it would be difficult not to spoil.
+The story touches on very good aspects that the expanded universe has touched a lot, the rivalry between ODST and Spartans, the pressures of being a soldier, and other stuff i wont mention because it would be difficult not

 the stories connect with stories from the book, we learn more about the history of the Halo universe with these stories that aren't told anywhere else, I watched both the sub and the dub, I reccomend the sub better, since the voice actors for known characters are not the sames as in the game, which made it feel a little weird.

 The art is as good as most anime's plus a lot of variations throughout it, you'll get a surprise from "The duel", specially if you're an artist or you understand art well enough, the soundtrack is great.